 The right-hand part of the window contains the coat-of-arms of the diocese of Winchester, which together with London and Durham ranks senior to all other English dioceses after the metropolitan sees of Canterbury and York.
 The name of the Bishop of Winchester at that time was Michael Scott-Joynt (D 56-61).

 The planned 150th Anniversary Gates were also commissioned by the Old Bradfieldian Society to be positioned at the entrance to Faulkner’s.
 They were constructed of hand-forged mild steel by Capricorn Architectural Ironwork in London.
 A more contemporary design than the gates under College Gateway, the new gates incorporated naturalistic ‘sunflowers’, repeating vertical motifs with straight horizontal rails.
-Echoing the geometric feel of the modern buildings behind them, although the gates were never planned to be closed, they create a more formal entrance with the numbers 1850 and 2000 incorporated into the brick piers (see image above).
+Echoing the geometric feel of the modern buildings behind them, although the gates were never planned to be closed, they create a more formal entrance with the numbers 1850 and 2000 incorporated into the brick piers (see image below).

 Back in 2000, Peter Smith also perceptively noted that the “yardstick for measuring the qualities of a school must be derived from the future, not from the past”.
 This is as true today as it was then.
 Twenty-five years on, as we now approach the college’s 175th anniversary in 2025, pupil numbers at Bradfield are around 840 (up 32% from the year 2000).
 The focus on ‘Education for Life’ has broadened the curriculum even further and the College enjoys continued success in academic standards, sporting reputation and in drama and music under the current Headmaster Christopher Stevens.